abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 distressing—it awakens a sense of the nature of experience itself.
-We begin to see that when we aren’t judging life in worldly terms—good, bad, right, wrong, me, you, beautiful, ugly, in here, out there—then we’re seeing everything in terms of its nature rather than its content or whether we like it or we don’t like it, whether we call it in here or out there.
+We begin to see that when we aren’t judging life in worldly terms—good, bad, right, wrong, me, you, beautiful, ugly, in here, out there—then we’re seeing everything in terms of its nature, rather than its content or whether we like it or we don’t like it, whether we call it in here or out there.
 We awaken to that intuition within us that everything internal and external, mental and physical, is part of a natural order.